SYZ mirror symmetry for toric varieties: Mirror symmetry for toric Calabi-Yau varieties

 By applying the open/closed formula in \cite{Chan11} and a flop formula for closed Gromov-Witten invariants \cite{Li-Ruan01}, the genus 0 open Gromov-Witten invariants $n_{\beta_0+kl}$ can be expressed in terms of {\em local BPS invariants} of $K_{\mathbb{F}_1}$, where $\mathbb{F}_1$ is the blowup of $\bP^2$ at one point \cite{LLW11}.
 More specifically, if

 are the classes represented by the exceptional divisor and fiber of the blowup $\mathbb{F}_1 \to \bP^2$ respectively, then

-where the RHS is the so-called {\em local BPS invariant} for the class $kf+(k-1)e\in H_2(K_{\mathbb{F}_1},\bZ)$.
+where the right-hand side is the so-called {\em local BPS invariant} for the class $kf+(k-1)e\in H_2(K_{\mathbb{F}_1},\bZ)$.
 The latter invariants have been computed by Chiang, Klemm, Yau and Zaslow and listed in the ``sup-diagonal'' of Table 10 on p.
 56 in \cite{CKYZ99}:

 Hence, the first few terms of the generating function $1+\delta_0(q)$ is given by

 which, when compared with the power series \eqref{eqn:KP2_integral_series}, suggests that the coefficients of $f(q)$ are exactly the virtual counts $n_{\beta_0 + kl}$ of holomorphic disks.
 This is indeed the case as we will see in the next section. \end{example}